Postpartum - Newborn Feeding & Care

 You Have 6 Weeks Worth of Doula Time, Thank your employer

 This topic cannot be covered enough, in my opinion.
 So many of my clients have no idea that they have fertility benefits at all, never mind the details of the coverage.
 During a handful of introductions, clients have told me that they did not know they could get a doula with their first baby until a co-worker told them.
-Others mention where they work, and I tell them I have or have had a client with benefits working for the same company.
+Others mention where they work, and I tell them I have or have had a client who also works for the same company, who is being reimbursed for all expenses related to my service.

 This coverage is usually worth from $12,000 to $60,000 lifetime benefit.
-There are restrictions on how long the coverage remains in place, what type of certifications are required for reimbursement, and the appropriate ways to use them.
+There are restrictions on how long the coverage remains in place after the birth of a baby, what type of certifications a doula must have, and the appropriate ways to use them.
 Every new family deserves postpartum support, and you will be grateful if that help can come without a hit to your bottom line.
+I am well-versed and experienced in working with Carrot, Maven, and out of network with commercial insurances that cover certain doula benefits.